A Drink to Control Cholesterol and Burn Fat

 - A pinch of baking soda

-- When you go to the grocery store, try to find organic lemons to make sure you avoid any traces of pesticides and chemicals.
+- Try to find organic lemons to make sure you avoid any traces of pesticides and chemicals.
 It’s always a good idea to wash them in water mixed with baking soda to disinfect them thoroughly.

 - Once you’ve washed the lemons, cut them into slices and set them aside.